Why take this course

 Intake / Selection Process

-SACAP has made a decision to only accept 20 students per campus (Cape Town, Johannesburg) only for the first intake into this programme.
+SACAP has made a decision to only accept 20 students per campus (Cape Town, Johannesburg) into this programme.

 Acceptance for our Bachelor of Social Work Degree is subject to a stringent selection process that includes, inter alia: applicants meeting the minimum entrance requirements, completion of application forms, assessment of academic and non-academic aptitudes and competencies, interview with a selection panel.